johnwroge/Smart_Brief_AI/README.md

 `pip install -r requirements.txt`

-Create a .env file in the root directory and add your environment variables:
+Create a .env file in the API directory and add your environment variables:

 `OPENAI_API_KEY=your_openai_api_key)`